lumeilevel/NNDL_project2/README.md

 # NNDL_project2
-The second project for Neural Network and Deep Learning: Train a network on CIFAR-10 and explore Batch Normailization.
+The second project for Neural Network and Deep Learning: Train a network on CIFAR-10 and explore Batch Normalization.

 ## CIFAR-10